|Red Deer, Alberta, Canada

 New Cairo, EG

 (projects i'm following)

-Posted by Starr Brainard over 7 years ago
+Posted by Starr Brainard almost 8 years ago

 Preliminary research results for my ongoing research on alternative agriculture in Western Canada are now posted on my blog!
 Please check out the link below and share this information with whomever you think will benefit.
 More data and analysis will be posted soon.
 Thank you to everyone who participated in this survey, you made this research possible.
 If you're located in Western Canada and would like to paricipate you can still do so here.

 Here is a quick summary of my findings: